plone/documentation/working-with-content/managing-content/contentrules.rst

 .. note::

    Content Rules are extendable.

    There are add-ons available that will create new actions, conditions or triggers, and you can also write your own.
-An example would be an action that tweets each time a News article is published, or will alert you if an event will start next week.
-A search on `https://pypi.python.org <https://pypi.python.org>`_ for "contentrules" will show you some examples.

 Creating and Defining Content Rules